EXECUTIVE POSITIONS

 - Minimum requirements for student leaders - https://asicalstatela.org/get-involved/apply-position/basic-eligibility-requirements

-- Are not allowed to participate in study abroad during their term and cannot be unreachable by phone or email for more than 1 week at a time
+- Are not allowed to participate in study abroad during their term and cannot be unreachable by phone or email for more than 10 working days at a time

 TERM